parledoct/parledoct.github.io/_notes/Public/recipes/vad-auditok-defaults.md

 In this recipe we're going to learn how to find all the time regions in a recording when someone is speaking (more technically: [voice activity detection](https://en.wikipedia.org/wiki/Voice_activity_detection)) and export these time regions to the `default` tier in a new ELAN `.eaf` file.

-For the detection part, we'll use the [auditok](https://github.com/amsehili/auditok) Python package, which provides an easy way to detect regions in a sound file that are above a certain threshold of acoutsic energy (defaults to `50 dB`).
+For the detection part, we'll use the [auditok](https://github.com/amsehili/auditok) Python package, which provides an easy way to detect regions in a sound file that are above a certain threshold of acoustic energy (defaults to `50 dB`).
 We'll then use the [pympi](https://dopefishh.github.io/pympi/index.html) Python package to export the time regions to an ELAN file.

 <p style="text-align:center">